CKSCHW/Schwarzmann-Hub/src/deployment-notes.md

 # How to Deploy Your Next.js App on Ubuntu

-**This is a critical step.** Your app needs the Firebase credentials to run server-side functions.
-If this step is not done correctly, your app will fail to start and show a `CRITICAL CONFIGURATION ERROR`.
+**THIS IS THE MOST IMPORTANT STEP.** If this is not done perfectly, you will see the `CRITICAL CONFIGURATION ERROR`.
+The application is designed to stop if the key is wrong.

 Excellent!
 Now that Nginx is running correctly, here is a complete guide to deploy your application.
 This process uses **PM2** to keep your app running and **Nginx** as a reverse proxy to handle web traffic.